JuliaPluto/HypertextLiteral.jl/README.md

     @print htl"<tag bare=$one$two />"
     #-> <tag bare=key&#61;bing&#32;&#62; />

-Attributes may also be provided by `Dict` or though `Pair` objects.
+Attributes may also be provided by `Dict`, `NamedTuple`, or though `Pair` objects.
 Attribute names provided as a `String` are passed though as-is, while `Symbol` values go though `camelCase` case conversion.

      attributes = Dict(:dataValue => 42, "data-style" => :green )